DIKSHAAGARWAL2015/SilenceMap-Localization/README.md

 GT id 1 ↔ Pred id 1: J=0.900, ΔCOM=1.50, size_gt=10, size_pred=9

+Here, GT is ground truth, Pred is predicted

 ## 🧪 How to Run

 Install dependencies (in a fresh environment):